 To plan a scuba diving liveaboard trip to the nature-lover's mecca of Galapagos is to be giving yourself a once-in-a-lifetime gift.
 The nutrient-rich waters that surround these islands of Ecuador are densely populated with a huge variety of wonderful creatures.
 You will see sea lions, penguins, eagle rays, Galapagos sharks, sea turtles, hammerhead sharks, mola mola, iguanas, golden rays, seals and whale sharks!
-This is no exaggeration.
-Galapagos is one destination where you can believe the hype.
+No exaggeration, this is one destination where you can believe the hype.

 Due to the special attractions of the Galapagos being both underwater and on land, we offer both diving and non-diving natural history liveaboards.
 Dive safaris are allowed to include just one land visit (to the Santa Cruz Highlands, Santa Cruz's Puerto Ayora or San Cristobal Island) so we highly recommend a scuba trip followed by a back-to-back wildlife/nature tour.
 If you're ready to join us on this r-evolutionary journey, check out your options: